Axual/terraform-provider-axual/docs/index.md

 Axual Provider allows using Axual's Self-Service for Apache Kafka functionality within Terraform configurations.

 ## Axual Self Service
-- Self Service allows fine-grained access control over your applications and streams, who is accessing your streams and for what purpose.
+- Self Service allows fine-grained access control over your applications and topics, who is accessing your topics and for what purpose.
-- Self Service displays valuable metadata about streams and the applications interacting with them, such as:
+- Self Service displays valuable metadata about topics and the applications interacting with them, such as:
-	- The format of the data that’s present on the stream
+	- The format of the data that’s present on the topic
-	- How long until the data is removed from the stream
+	- How long until the data is removed from the topic
 	- Which applications are the producers and the consumers of this data
-- Self Service provides control of your stream (topic) properties for individual environments and get an overview of the streaming landscape inside your organization.
+- Self Service provides control of your topic (topic) properties for individual environments and get an overview of the streaming landscape inside your organization.
 	- For details, please refer to Axual Self-Service reference documentation: https://docs.axual.io/axual/2023.2/self-service/index.html

 ## Features